Overlap in Observational Studies with High-Dimensional Covariates: Strict Overlap Implies Bounded -Divergences

 Here, we adapt a theorem from information theory, due to \citet{Rukhin1997}, to derive general implications of strict overlap.
 The theorem states that a likelihood ratio bound of the form \eqref{eq:bmin bmax} implies upper bounds on $f$-divergences between $P_0$ and $P_1$. $f$-divergences are a family of discrepancy measures between probability distributions defined in terms of a convex function $f$ \citep{Csis63,Ali1966,Liese2006}.
 Formally, the $f$-divergence from some probability measure $Q_0$ to another $Q_1$ is defined as

 $f$-divergences are non-negative, achieve a minimum when $Q_0 = Q_1$, and are, in general, asymmetric in their arguments.
-Common examples of $f$-divergences include the Kullback-Leibler divergence, with $f(t) = t\log t$, and the $\chi^2$- or Pearson divergence, with $f(t) = (t - 1)^2$.
-Here, we restate Rukhin's theorem in terms of strict overlap and the bounds defined in \eqref{eq:bmin bmax}.
+Common examples of $f$-divergences include the Kullback--Leibler divergence, with $f(t) = t\log t$, and the $\chi^2$- or Pearson divergence, with $f(t) = (t - 1)^2$.
+Here, we restate \citet{Rukhin1997}'s theorem in terms of strict overlap and the bounds defined in \eqref{eq:bmin bmax}.

 \begin{theorem} Let $D_f$ be an $f$-divergence such that $f$ has a minimum at $1$.
 Assumption \ref{assn:strict overlap} implies

 \begin{proof} Theorem 2.1 of \citet{Rukhin1997} shows that the likelihood ratio bound in \eqref{eq:bmin bmax} implies the bounds in \eqref{eq:rukhin bound} and \eqref{eq:reverse rukhin bound} when $f$ has a minimum at $1$ and is ``bowl-shaped'', i.e., non-increasing on $(0,1)$ and non-decreasing on $(1,\infty)$.
 The ``bowl-shaped'' constraint is satisfied because $f$ is convex. \end{proof} \end{theorem}